sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 # Bias and Variance

-if the model in machine learning is not accurate, it will make errors and these errors are known as Bias and Variance. these two error cause small difference between predicted and actual value!
-In machine learning we want to reduce these errors to get more accurate predictions.
+if the model in machine learning is not accurate, it will make errors and these errors are known as Bias and Variance. these two errors cause a small difference between predicted and actual values!
+In machine learning, we want to reduce these errors to get more accurate predictions.
-On the basis of these errors, the machine learning model is selected that can perform best on the particular dataset.
+Based on these errors, the machine learning model is selected that can perform best on the particular dataset.

 ## What is Bias?

-In general, a machine learning model analyzes the data, find patterns in it and make predictions.
+In general, a machine learning model analyzes the data, finds patterns in it, and makes predictions.
 While training, the model learns these patterns in the dataset and applies them to test data for prediction.
-**While the model is making prediction about data, a difference occurs between prediction values made by the machine learning model and actual values is known as bias errors**
+**While the model is making predictions about data, a difference occurs between prediction values made by the machine learning model and actual values is known as bias errors**
 It can be defined as an inability of ML algorithms such as polynomial Regression to capture the true relationship between the data points.
 Each algorithm in ML  has some amount of bias because bias occurs from assumptions in the model, which makes the target function simple to learn.
 A model has either:

 - **High Bias:** A model with a high bias has more assumptions, and the model can not capture the important features of our dataset. the model with high biased has good performance on training data but not test data.